facebookarchive/django-workload/client/README.md

 You must have Python 3 installed to run the above script.

 # Run siege
-Run siege using the ./run-siege.sh script:
+Run siege using the ./run-siege script:

-    ./run-siege.sh
+    ./run-siege

-This script can be configured to suit your needs by altering the following parameters for Siege:
+This script can be configured to suit your needs by altering the following environment variables that change the Siege parameters:

-    # -c specifies the number of workers
-    # -b tells siege to enter benchmarking mode
-    # -t 120S specifies the run time of the benchmark, in this case 120 seconds
-    # -f urls.txt tells siege which urls to benchmark
-    # --log=./siege.log specifies the output file
-    siege -c ${WORKERS} -b -t ${DURATION} -f ${SOURCE} --log=${LOG}
+    WORKERS     - specifies the number of concurrent Siege workers DURATION    - specifies the run time of the benchmark, in the format "XY", where X is a number and Y is the time unit (H, M or S, for hours, minutes or seconds)
+    LOG         - specifies the log file for Siege SOURCE      - specifies the input file that tells Siege what urls to benchmark

+The command above that launches the Siege client is equivalent to the command below, where the configuration parameters have the default value:

+    WORKERS=144 DURATION=2M LOG=./siege.log SOURCE=urls.txt ./run-siege

 # Useful system configurations
 Running siege will possibly throw the following error: